fiiiu/tangamandapio/README.md

 ## License

-You are free to use, remix and distribute everything as long as you follow the terms of the Cretive Commons Attribution-ShareAlike license.
+You are free to use, remix and distribute everything as long as you follow the terms of the Creative Commons Attribution-ShareAlike license.
 See the _LICENSE_ file.